 The leaves don’t really change in Florida very much at all so it was fun to enjoy the different shades of greens, golds, reds and browns.

-Over the past few weeks, I’ve spoken to a lot of Hurricane Matthew survivors and while there is still so much more that needs to be done and the cleanup has been all but overwhelming for some the sweet stories of how people have rallied and banded together is heartwarming.
+Over the past few weeks, I’ve spoken to a lot of Hurricane Matthew survivors.
+While there is still so much more that needs to be done and the cleanup has been all but overwhelming, the sweet stories of how people have rallied and banded together is heartwarming.

 This year I wanted to try something new so I decided to create something to show my appreciation for Team Crowned Goat.
-This project is really easy to make and can be completed in an afternoon.
+It’s a project is really easy to make and can be completed in an afternoon.

-Bundle of Branches or Place to Create a Display
+- Bundle of Branches or Place to Create a Display

-Container for soaking branches (if you choose to use branches)
+- Container for soaking branches (if you choose to use branches)

-Fishing line (if you’re bundling branches)
+- Fishing line (if you’re bundling branches)

-Different colored or patterned scrapbook paper
+- Different colored or patterned scrapbook paper

-Single hole punch
+- Single hole punch

-Markers or Ink Pen
+- Markers or Ink Pen

 I saved these limbs from the storm, soaked them in a mixture of bleach and water and dried them out in the sun for several days.

 Always use caution and care when deciding how much bleach to use so make sure you read all of the directions on the bleach container.

 Once they were completely dried, I bundled the twigs together and secured with a bit of fishing line.

-I hung the bundle from the hooks in the entry.
+I hung the appreciation branches bundle from the hooks in the entry.
 Now if you don’t have hooks like this in your entry don’t sweat it at all.
 You can use a tree, wreath, message board, fall garland – anything you like.

-Next, use a leaf pattern of your choice (I found this one at a local craft store for less than $1) and trace the pattern on several different sheets of heavy scrapbook paper.
+Next, use a leaf pattern of your choice.
+I found this one at a local craft store for less than $1 and trace the pattern on several different sheets of heavy scrapbook paper.